Patient education: Evaluation of the infertile couple (Beyond the Basics)

 Although a variety of tests are available for evaluating female infertility, it may not be necessary to have all of these tests.
 Healthcare providers usually begin with a medical history, a thorough physical examination, and some preliminary tests.

 Medical history — A woman's past health and medical history may provide some clues about the cause of infertility.
 The healthcare provider will ask about childhood development; sexual development during puberty; sexual history; illnesses and infections; surgeries; medications used; exposure to certain environmental agents (alcohol, radiation, steroids, chemotherapy, and toxic chemicals); and any previous fertility evaluations.

 Blood tests — Blood tests can provide information about the levels of several hormones that play a role in female fertility; in women, key hormones are produced by the hypothalamus, the pituitary gland, and the ovaries.
-These hormones include follicle-stimulating hormone (FSH) to assess how well the ovaries are functioning, TSH to test thyroid function, and prolactin to assess the presence of a benign pituitary tumor.
+These hormones can include follicle-stimulating hormone (FSH), estradiol, and antimullerian hormone (AMH) level to assess how well the ovaries are functioning, TSH to test thyroid function, and prolactin to assess the presence of a benign pituitary tumor.

 Basal body temperature — Monitoring of basal body temperature (measured before getting out of bed in the morning) was previously recommended to determine if ovulation occurred.
 A woman's temperature usually rises by 0.5ºF to 1.0ºF after ovulation.
 However, basal body temperature patterns can be difficult to interpret and are not generally recommended in the evaluation of infertility.

 Tests to evaluate the uterus and fallopian tubes — Uterine abnormalities that can contribute to infertility include congenital structural abnormalities, such as a uterine septum (a band of tissue that makes the uterine cavity small) (figure 4); fibroids; polyps; and structural abnormalities that can result from gynecologic procedures.